Gold extends losses to third day as oil slumps

 SINGAPORE Gold extended losses into a third session on Friday, dropping to a one-week low, on expectations that plunging oil prices could sap inflationary pressure, curbing the metal's appeal as a hedge.

-Oil hit four-year lows around $70 a barrel, as OPEC resisted the temptation to cut back production following a more than 30 percent plunge in prices since June.
+Oil hit four-year lows around $70 a barrel on Thursday, as OPEC resisted the temptation to cut back production following the more than 30 percent plunge in prices since June.

 The drop in oil prices, along with the resulting strength in the dollar, hurt gold which is often seen as a hedge.